matteobergamaschi/computer-vision-exercises/README.md

-Collection of exercises from the computer vision and cognitive systems course
+Collection of exercises of the computer vision and cognitive systems course